Welcome!

 Take climate change.
 I try to focus not on the abstract but how it will affect life in Barnes.
 Richmond council for example, have painted a vivid picture of what life in the borough could be like over the next fifteen years.

 Transport is another recurring theme.
 Hammersmith Bridge has a special place in this blog.
 Its closure was the trigger for writing this blog.
 You’ll find regular updates on the Bridge.
-What do we know about the traffic patterns locally since the Bridge has been closed?
-What are the options available to central government as it considers whether to restore cars to the Bridge?
-I wonder what our cars say about us and how people react to traffic reduction schemes.
-I take the council to task for learning to love SUVs.

 I hope this is useful and thought-provoking.
 I am always interested in what you have to say, so please, do drop me a line.
 Friendly response guaranteed.